martinvirtel/picturalliance.py/README.md

 # picturealliance.py

 This is a demo python client for the API of Picture Alliance.
-It was tested with their API as of Version V.1.1 dated September 10, 2017.
+It was tested with their API as of [Version V.1.1 dated September 10, 2017][pdf].
 It includes a demo command line tool that can be used for downloading metadata and images.

 ## Requirements